Preparation

 Pro Asyl (2020): Frontex - eine Grenzschutzagentur der Superlative?
 (DE)

 The Mediterranean and the Balkan region play a special role for protection and asylum seekers in Europe for geographical and political reasons (see Dublin III procedure), as most of them are (forced to) stay here.
-Most likely, your project will also be in the Balkan or Mediterranean region.
-Therefore, we have compiled some information about the specifics and the situation on the ground.Sea rescue operations in the Mediterranean
+Therefore, we have put together some information about the specifics and the situation on the ground, although it should be noted that these vary greatly depending on the specific location and are subject to constant change.

-According to the International Organization for Migration (IOM), the Mediterranean Sea is currently the deadliest border in the world.
-According to IOM estimates, nearly 1,900 people died or are considered missing while fleeing across the Mediterranean Sea in 2019.
-More than ⅔ of them have died or are considered missing on the central Mediterranean route (to Italy and Malta).
-In the absence of safe escape routes, many people are trying to reach Europe via the Mediterranean despite this immense danger.
-A European solution to this state-created humanitarian catastrophe is not in sight, because there are no rescue operations by the competent European institutions and also no legal escape routes to Europe.
+According to the International Organisation for Migration (IOM), the Mediterranean Sea is currently the deadliest border in the world.
+According to IOM estimates, more than 2,400 people died or are considered missing in 2022 while fleeing across the Mediterranean.
+Almost ⅔ of them have died or are considered missing on the central Mediterranean route (via Libya and Tunisia to Italy and Malta).
+In the absence of safe flight routes, many people try to reach Europe via the Mediterranean despite this immense danger.
+A European solution to this state-created humanitarian catastrophe is not in sight, because there are no rescue operations by the European institutions and hardly any legal routes to seek refuge in Europe.
+On the contrary, there are more and more attempts by the states and the European Union to block search and rescue operations by civil and non-profit organisations, e.g. by criminalising them

 Sources: